 Ultimately Myra Savage is a truly complex character with a fragile facade and multiple layers of psychological permutations.
 A tragic, disarming, dreadful, frightening, heart-breaking, divergent, disordered, and other-worldly figure…

 So how does Myra’s delusion and mania enable her to justify harming a child, and what pathology is at work?
-Basically this is where the relevance as to whether this is a moral drama or crime thriller just goes right out the window and the film becomes a story that transcends judgement and delves into the notion of the maternal instinct and it’s imperfections and misconceptions, the idea of loss, alienation and it’s catalyst that propels her spiraling into madness.
-Her sadness over losing Arthur and her already fragile personality as a child growing up in a household that exploited her as a girl with ‘psychic’ ability in order to fill their biscuit tins with money.
+Basically, this is where the relevance as to whether this is a moral drama or crime thriller just goes right out the window and the film becomes a story that transcends judgment and delves into the notion of the maternal instinct and its imperfections and misconceptions, the idea of loss, alienation and it’s the catalyst that propels her spiraling into madness.
+Her sadness over losing Arthur and her already fragile personality as a child growing up in a household that exploited her as a girl with a ‘psychic’ ability in order to fill their biscuit tins with money.
 All this helped shape Myra into the fractured person she has become.

 From Slavoj žIžek’s Enjoy Your Symptom!
 Why Is Every Act A Repetition? from 3.2 Identity And Authority “The ‘exception’ reconciled in the universal.”- 19-S.Kierkegaard, Repetition, Kierkegaard’s Writings VI p.227

 Essentially what Kierkegaard is saying is that a person can live outside the laws of nature, and align himself with the universal truth he deems ordained by an outside influence, and when he justifies an action that is outside the laws of morality, and when he explains why the universe has made an exception for him to commit this act, he becomes part of the universe’s plan and can sustain himself, identity intact.